luiscuellar31/openscp/README.md

 * libssh2, OpenSSL, zlib, and Qt are owned by their respective authors.
 * License texts: [docs/credits/LICENSES/](docs/credits/LICENSES/) — license files for third‑party components (Qt, libssh2, OpenSSL, zlib, etc.).
 * Qt (LGPL) materials: [docs/credits](docs/credits) — see Qt LGPLv3 compliance and licensing notes.

 ---

+## Contributing

+We welcome contributions from the community.
+Please read `CONTRIBUTING.md` for the workflow, branch strategy, and standards.

+> Note for contributors: Please open pull requests against the `development` branch.
+> The `main` branch is reserved for stable releases.

+---